weishi10141993/weishi10141993.github.io/README.md

 A good [summary](https://warwick.ac.uk/fac/sci/physics/staff/academic/boyd/stuff/neutrinolectures/weak.pdf) of the weak interaction and the CP violation due to the V-A interaction.

+An interesting phenomenon in HEP is the so-called [OZI rule](https://en.wikipedia.org/wiki/OZI_rule), brought up in the 1960s.
+Certain decay modes is less frequent/suppressed than expected.

 ## Next Gen. Acc.
 We are at a cross road of particle physics.
 People are stumbled on whether or not we should build a next gen acc.
 But the real underlying reason is we can't afford sky-high cost for traditional acc.